 “The web is an ocean full of crap.“Gerry McGovern

-As far as we know, there is currently almost no online information about permaculture for websites - with two exceptions: Nick van Zutphen’s excellent article on permaculture web design and Stanley Jones’ critical text Sustainable web design is permaculture (2013) (currently not online).
+As far as we know, there is currently almost no online information about permaculture for websites - with two exceptions: Nick van Zutphen’s excellent article on permaculture web design (currently not online) and Stanley Jones’ critical text Sustainable web design is permaculture (2013) (currently not online).

 We are still in the early stages of reflecting on and implementing these ideas, but we want to explore these issues further.